Just what is Medical Hypnosis anyway?

 - Changing medication that may be triggering IBS

 - Focusing on maintaining healthy eating patterns, and reducing IBS triggering foods

 - Addressing any overwhelming emotions that may be triggering IBS including stress, anxiety and depression.

-IBS is usually diagnosed based off your individual medical history and symptoms.
+IBS is usually diagnosed based on your individual medical history and symptoms.
 It is essential to have a doctor who will explain and help you understand your condition and collaborate with you to develop a treatment plan that will relieve your IBS suffering.